 When we are in the throws of anxiety, we want immediate relief.
 How can there be a silver lining in all of this?

-The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission which I use to fund my low-cost counselling resource lists.
-Your support is greatly appreciated.
+The book links on this page are Amazon Associate links; if you choose to make a purchase through them, I may earn a small commission, at no cost to you, which goes towards funding my public low-cost counselling resource lists.
+Your support means so much.
+Thank you!

 While Marie Kondo taught me to let go of a lot, KC Davis helped me to forgive myself, no matter the state of my home.
 A boon to neurodivergent folks, those struggling with mental health issues, or anyone else who is overwhelmed by life, therapist KC Davis, offers practical, forgiving strategies and care tasks that we can all use.
 Highly recommended.

 A best-selling self-help workbook using the principles of cognitive behavioural therapy (CBT) to help with generalized anxiety, panic attacks, phobias, social anxiety and other anxiety-related conditions.
-Best for those with an interest in CBT.
+Best for those with an interest in CBT who also have an affinity for exercises and homework.

 A humorous and unflinchingly honest description of first-time motherhood.
 Lamott writes with a unique level of candour, wit and vibrancy.
+Even though it’s an older book, it sill represents a choice for new mothers seeking an unsentimental voice in what can sometimes feel like a sea of unattainable positivity.

 Call 8-1-1 to speak with a registered nurse 24/7.
 Other professionals available through this line include after-hours pharmacists, exercise professionals and dieticians